Guide to end-to-end supply chain sustainability

 Today, businesses face more rigorous competition and greater pressures — from industry and regulatory bodies, customers, and employees — to meet and exceed their sustainability expectations.
 And it is to their supply chains that businesses look to help them achieve their most ambitious and meaningful sustainability goals.
-Below are some of the innovative practices and smart solutions that businesses are using to optimise and modernize their global supply chains – from one end to the other.
+Below are some of the innovative practices and smart solutions that businesses are using to optimize and modernize their global supply chains – from one end to the other.

 Sustainable product design for a circular economy

 - Products with components that are more easily disassembled and recycled

 - Items that are stored, shipped, and displayed with less packaging

 - Products that can more easily be repurposed (either wholly or by their constituent parts)

 - Products that are specifically designed to require less resource-heavy manufacturing

 - Raw materials and components that minimize carbon usage and distance to factory